 New Zealand's annual wage inflation, as measured by the labor cost index in the private sector, grew by 3.4 percent in the second quarter of 2022, quickening from a 3.1 percent rise in the prior period.
 It was the steepest increase in wages since late-2008.
 On a quarterly basis, wages increased 1.3 percent, following a 0.7 percent increase in the previous quarter. source: Statistics New Zealand

 Labour Costs in New Zealand averaged 957.99 points from 1992 until 2022, reaching an all time high of 1291 points in the second quarter of 2022 and a record low of 706.43 points in the fourth quarter of 1992.
 This page provides - New Zealand Labour Costs - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Labour Costs - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Labour Costs in New Zealand is expected to be 1215.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in New Zealand to stand at 1221.00 in 12 months time.
-In the long-term, the New Zealand Labour Costs is projected to trend around 1221.02 points in 2021 and 1241.04 points in 2022, according to our econometric models.
+Labour Costs in New Zealand is expected to be 1265.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Labour Costs is projected to trend around 1295.00 points in 2023, according to our econometric models.